tpatnala/mslearn-ai-information-extraction/Instructions/Labs/04-custom-doc-intelligence-model.md

 1. In a browser tab, open the Azure portal at `https://portal.azure.com`, signing in with the Microsoft account associated with your Azure subscription.
 1. On the Azure portal home page, navigate to the top search box and type **Document Intelligence** and then press **Enter**.
 1. On the **Document Intelligence** page, select **Create**.
-1. On the **Create Document Intelligence** page, use the following to configure your resource:
+1. On the **Create Document Intelligence** page, create a new resource with the following settings:
     - **Subscription**: Your Azure subscription.
-    - **Resource group**: Select or create a resource group with a unique name such as *DocIntelligenceResources*.
+    - **Resource group**: Create or select a resource group
-    - **Region**: select a region near you.
+    - **Region**: Any available region
-    - **Name**: Enter a globally unique name.
+    - **Name**: A valid name for your Document Intelligence resource
-    - **Pricing tier**: select **Free F0** (if you don't have a Free tier available, select **Standard S0**).
+    - **Pricing tier**: Free F0 (*if you don't have a Free tier available, select* Standard S0).
-1. Then select **Review + create**, and **Create**.
-Wait while Azure creates the Azure AI Document Intelligence resource.
 1. When the deployment is complete, select **Go to resource** to view the resource's **Overview** page.

 ## Prepare to develop an app in Cloud Shell

 You'll develop your text translation app using Cloud Shell.
 The code files for your app have been provided in a GitHub repo.

-> **Tip**: If you have already cloned the **mslearn-ai-information-extraction** repo, you can skip this task.
-Otherwise, follow these steps to clone it to your development environment.

 1. In the Azure Portal, use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal.

     > **Note**: If you have previously created a cloud shell that uses a *Bash* environment, switch it to ***PowerShell***.

+1. Size the cloud shell pane so you can see both the command line console and the Azure portal.
+You'll need to use the the split bar to switch as you switch between the two panes.

 1. In the cloud shell toolbar, in the **Settings** menu, select **Go to Classic version** (this is required to use the code editor).

-    > **Tip**: As you paste commands into the cloudshell, the ouput may take up a large amount of the screen buffer.
-You can clear the screen by entering the `cls` command to make it easier to focus on each task.
+    **<font color="red">Ensure you've switched to the classic version of the cloud shell before continuing.</font>**

 1. In the PowerShell pane, enter the following commands to clone the GitHub repo for this exercise:

     ```
-    rm -r mslearn-ai-information-extraction -f
+    rm -r mslearn-ai-info -f
     git clone https://github.com/microsoftlearning/mslearn-ai-information-extraction mslearn-ai-info
     ```

+    > **Tip**: As you paste commands into the cloudshell, the ouput may take up a large amount of the screen buffer.
+You can clear the screen by entering the `cls` command to make it easier to focus on each task.

 1. After the repo has been cloned, navigate to the folder containing the application code files: